TheatreFirst’s leaders have failed in a last-minute fight to save the company. They first announced its closure earlier this summer.

 Working with the Berkeley Path Wanderers Association, five artists have created a delightful public art installation.

 Part of Adeline Street has been completely repaved and improvements are planned on University Avenue at the marina.
 Live Oak Park’s community center is being rebuilt.
 It’s all part of T1 bond measure work underway now.

-LIVE OAK PARK’S 100TH BIRTHDAY North Berkeley’s first nature park, Live Oak Park, celebrates its 100th anniversary Saturday afternoon.
+Live Oak Park celebrates its 100th anniversary on Saturday Sept.
+14. Photo: Nancy Rubin LIVE OAK PARK’S 100TH BIRTHDAY North Berkeley’s first nature park, Live Oak Park, celebrates its 100th anniversary Saturday afternoon.
 The Live Oak Park Centennial Celebration and Ice Cream Social will include an old-time BYO community picnic and traditional games like croquet and three-legged races.
-Wavy Gravy and the Berkeley High Jazz Combo will be there.
-And, at 2:30 p.m., the 100 Dog […]
+Wavy Gravy and […]

-BURIED IN THE BODY If you’re looking to sustain the spookiness after Halloween is over, head to Live Oak Park to catch the Ragged Wing Ensemble’s “Buried in the Body.”
-The original play and accompanying interactive installation explore the mysterious and otherworldly relationships between people (and spirits) in a park, where “nothing is as it seems […]
+Leaf spirits from “Buried in the Body.”
+Photo: Aidan Fraser BURIED IN THE BODY If you’re looking to sustain the spookiness after Halloween is over, head to Live Oak Park to catch the Ragged Wing Ensemble’s “Buried in the Body.”
+The original play and accompanying interactive installation explore the mysterious and otherworldly relationships between people (and […]

-By Hannah Long This weekend, Live Oak Park came alive with the Himalayan Fair, a two-day celebration of the art, food, and culture of Tibet, Nepal, Pakistan, Burma, and India, among other countries.
-Berkeley resident and scientist Arlene Blum founded the Fair in 1984 after she spent an inspirational year in the Himalayas: “I trekked across the […]
+The Himalayan Fair at Live Oak Park has been a Berkeley fixture since 1984.
+Photo: Hannah Long By Hannah Long This weekend, Live Oak Park came alive with the Himalayan Fair, a two-day celebration of the art, food, and culture of Tibet, Nepal, Pakistan, Burma, and India, among other countries.
+Berkeley resident and scientist Arlene Blum […]